Scientific Name : Physaria bellii

 Ranks and Status

 State Rank Reason : Physaria bellii is endemic to Colorado, USA, where it is mostly restricted to Niobrara and Pierre Shale Formations in Boulder and Larimer counties.
 There are 24 occurrences with as many as one million individual plants.
-However, the species faces variety of threats including mining, suburban expansion along the Front Range, road construction, and invasion of its habitat by noxious weeds such as cheatgrass, smooth brome, and diffuse knapweed.
-Physaria bellii is also considered to be extremely vulnerable to the effects of climate change.
+However, the species faces a variety of threats including suburban expansion along the Front Range, mining, recreation, road construction, and invasion of its habitat by noxious weeds such as Bromus tectorum (cheatgrass), Bromus inermis (smooth brome), and Centaurea diffusa (diffuse knapweed).
+Physaria bellii is also considered to be moderately to extremely vulnerable to the effects of climate change.

 U.S. Endangered Species Act : none